drupalcommerce/commerce-docs/user/pages/03.commerce2/01.user-guide/08.checkout/03.allow-register-at-checkout/docs.md

 ---
-title: Allow registration at checkout
+title: Allow registration during checkout
 taxonomy:
     category: docs
 ---

 ## Overview
 You can restrict checkout to just users with accounts.
-You can then and either deny access to checkout to users without accounts or require them to create an account before they can checkout.
+You can then either completely deny checkout access to users without accounts or require them to create an account before they can checkout.

 You can change this setting on a per Checkout Flow basis, so you can deny guest checkouts for some flows and not others as you need.